 THE BOOK COLLECTOR is the only journal in the world that deals with book collecting, but it is much more than that – a bridge that joins together collectors, librarians and booksellers, and all who are interested in books, to have, to read, to enjoy in any way.

 Published quarterly, THE BOOK COLLECTOR prints notoriously independent leading articles on matters, ranging from manuscript studies to national heritage policy.
-It publishes authoritative articles on subjects from medieval libraries to modern first editions, from the still contentious subject of the invention of printing to the crude but charming chapbooks printed today in the Nigerian town of Onitsha. collects news and reviews of auctions, publications and trade catalogues, bibliographies and checklists, private press books, exhibitions, appointments, departures and deaths.
+It publishes authoritative articles on subjects from medieval libraries to modern first editions, from the still contentious subject of the invention of printing to the crude but charming chapbooks printed today in the Nigerian town of Onitsha.
+It collects news and reviews of auctions, publications and trade catalogues, bibliographies and checklists, private press books, exhibitions, appointments, departures and deaths.
 It runs series on book collectors past and present, uncollected authors, unfamiliar libraries (public and private) and bookbindings new and old.
 Its ‘Bibliographical Notes and Queries’ provides an open forum, now on line.

 THE BOOK COLLECTOR is handsomely produced, well designed and printed (it is still largely set from metal type), on high-quality paper with numerous illustrations.
-After sixty years of publication it is established as a major resource of permanent value for book dealers, book scholars and book collectors.
+After more than sixty years of publication it is established as a major resource of permanent value for book dealers, book scholars and book collectors.

 THE BOOK COLLECTOR is published in March, June, September and December.
 It is available only by subscription, direct from the publisher or through booksellers and subscription agents.
 A sample copy of a recent issue will be gladly sent on request.